Annealed almost periodic entropy: Large deviations principles

 When we obtain $\Phi^{\pi_n}_V$ at random as above, it is described by a random sequence of Verblunsky coefficients.
 Our main technical step towards Theorem~\ref{mainthm:LDP} is the result that any finite initial segment of this random sequence of Verblunsky coefficients becomes independent once $n$ is large enough: see Theorem~\ref{thm:dil-dist} and Corollary~\ref{cor:KilNenfree}.
 This is the analog for free groups of a theorem of Killip and Nenciu from~\cite{KilNen04} for single random unitary matrices, and our use of it to prove Theorem~\ref{mainthm:LDP} resembles recent work on a large-deviations approach to Szeg\H{o}'s limit theorems~\cite{GamNagRou16,BreSimZei18}.
+Using this description of the joint distribution of Verblunsky coefficients, we first prove a large deviations principle for the restriction $\Phi^{\pi_n}_V[F]$ for any fixed grounded set $F$ (see Theorem~\ref{thm:pre-LDP}), and then turn this into Theorem~\ref{mainthm:LDP} by a standard argument about inverse limits.

-Having developed the basic theory of $\hann$ this far, we can develop various consequences by combining those theorems with the general theory of annealed and zeroth-order AP entropy developed in Part~\ref{part:gen}.
+Our next results combine these basic calculations for $\hann$ with more of the general theory of annealed and zeroth-order AP entropy from Part~\ref{part:general}.
 First we study the probability that a given positive definite function $\phi:\G\to \rmM_k$ is asymptotically associated to our random AP sequence $(\pi_n)_{n\ge 1}$ at all.
 For the sake of brevity, we describe our main results here less formally than above, referring to the main text for details.
 Assume that $\phi$ is unital for simplicity.
 Then, roughly put, we show that small neighbourhoods $O$ of $\phi$ satisfy

 where the exponent can be obtained from Theorem~\ref{mainthm:annealed-formula} and the relation

 (see Lemma~\ref{lem:mollify}), and where $\tau$ is the regular character on $\G$.